 MAMA

-- Both continuing and stopping using biologics beyond 28 weeks of pregnancy are routine practice in the UK
+Currently both continuing and stopping using biologics beyond 28 weeks of pregnancy are routine practice in the UK; this varies between different hospitals around the UK.
+The MAMA Study is looking to provide an answer on which is the better approach.

 - Women who take part in the study will be randomly allocated to either continue taking their biologic throughout pregnancy, or to stop by 28 weeks gestation